 Appends Log4j events to a flume agent's avro source.
-A client using this appender must have the flume-ng-sdk in the classpath (eg, flume-ng-sdk-1.4.0.jar).
+A client using this appender must have the flume-ng-sdk in the classpath (eg, flume-ng-sdk-1.6.0.jar).
 Required properties are in bold.

-Property Name Default Description Hostname - The hostname on which a remote Flume agent is running with an a The hostname on which a remote Flume agent is running with an avro source.
+Property Name Default Description Hostname - The hostname on which a remote Flume agent is running with an avro source.
 Port - The port at which the remote Flume agent's avro source is listening.
-The port at which the remote Flume agent's avro source is listening.
 UnsafeMode false If true, the appender will not throw exceptions on failure to send the events.
 AvroReflectionEnabled false Use Avro Reflection to serialize Log4j events.
-AvroSchemaUrl - A URL from which the Avro schema can be retrieved.
+(Do not use when users log strings) AvroSchemaUrl A URL from which the Avro schema can be retrieved.